 - 1. Criteria Kindergarten - a.
-To be eligible for promotion from kindergarten, a student must have mastered the state and district kindergarten standards in reading, writing and math. - 2.
+To be eligible for promotion from kindergarten, a student must have mastered the state and district kindergarten standards in reading, writing and math.
+Students who do not meet the criteria for promotion may be laced in an alternative transitional class before going to first grade. - 2.
 Criteria First through Fifth - a.
 Satisfactory performance in the classroom as measured by passing reading, writing, science and mathematics subjects at grade level. - b.
 Mastery of the identified state and district standards at grade level as identified by the Next Generation Sunshine State Standards/Florida Standards. - c.
 See Section III - 3.
 Administrative Review of Certain Students - a.
 Definitions - (1) Exceptional students are those who are placed in the following identified exceptional programs: EMH, TMH, SLD, EH, PMH, Deaf, Vision, and Homebound. - (2) Low ability students are those who demonstrate intellectual functioning in the low borderline range (scores 75-85) as measured by individually administered intellectual and achievement test. - (3) Excessively absent students are those who have missed twenty-six or more days of schools. - b.
 Procedures/Criteria for Administrative Review - (1) An administrative review committee may consist of the homeroom teacher, special area teacher(s), principal, and guidance counselor.
 The parents and students will be involved as appropriate.
 Any change of the placement of an exceptional student will also involve the Exceptional Staffing Committee as outlined in placement procedures. - (2) Students classified in either of the three categories listed above will be subject to the following considerations: - (a) Demonstration of satisfactory achievement in relation to expectancy on the following measures: - 1.
 Classroom performance - 2.
 Performance standards established at each grade level - 3.
 District and State Assessments - (b) Demonstration of achievement of academic, behavioral, social and/or emotional goals and objectives as established on the Individual Educational Program. - (3) Students who do not meet all the above criteria and who have been excessively absent will be subject to review.
-The committee will review documented evidence related to the following factors: - (a) The achievement in relation to student ability - (b) The number of previous retentions - (c) The degree of expectancy of students to profit from retention
+The committee will review documented evidence related to the following factors:

-- (d) The student's attendance and reasons for absence, if excessive It is the responsibility of all elementary personnel to identify and/or refer students for individual diagnostic evaluations as soon as possible after they begin to appear unable to make satisfactory achievement in order that: - (1) Placement may be made in an appropriate exceptional education program - (2) Retention, if necessary
+- (a) The achievement in relation to student ability - (b) The number of previous retentions - (c) The degree of expectancy of students to profit from retention - (d) The student's attendance and reasons for absence, if excessive It is the responsibility of all elementary personnel to identify and/or refer students for individual diagnostic evaluations as soon as possible after they begin to appear unable to make satisfactory achievement in order that: - (1) Placement may be made in an appropriate exceptional education program - (2) Retention, if necessary